Vladimir Vladimirov

 This paper subsumes the results from an older paper entitled "Financing Skilled Labor"

-The voluntary departure of hard-to-replace skilled workers worsens firm prospects, thus, increasing remaining workers' incentives to leave.
-We develop a model of collective turnover in which firms design compensation to limit the risk of such "worker runs."
-To achieve cost-efficient retention, firms may use fixed or dilutable variable pay -- such as stock option/bonus pools -- that promises remaining workers more when others leave but gets diluted otherwise.
-The optimal mix of fixed and dilutable pay depends on firms' relative risk exposure and their financial constraints.
-Compensating (identical) workers differently and financing investments with debt can improve collective retention.
+The voluntary departure of hard-to-replace skilled workers worsens firm prospects, which can prompt additional departures.
+We develop a model in which firms design compensation to limit the risk of such "worker runs."
+To achieve cost-efficient retention, firms combine fixed wages with dilutable compensation --- such as vesting equity or bonus pools --- that pays remaining workers more when others leave but gets diluted otherwise.
+Compensating (identical) workers with differently-structured compensation --- that is, with a different mix of output-dependent and -independent pay --- can further help mitigate the worker run problem by ensuring a critical retention level in a cost-efficient way.

 Auctions vs. Negotiations: The Role of the Payment Structure (with Florian Hoffmann), Journal of Finance, forthcoming.